GUIDED TOUR THROUGH BREMEN’S TOWN HALL: THREE DIFFERENT BUILDING STYLES FOR A GEM OF ARCHITECTURE.

 Group size and prices, tour in English

-flat rate price for 25 people max.
+flat rate price for 25 people max, price on demand.

 Die Führungen im Bremer Rathaus werden über die BTZ Bremer Touristik-Zentrale – Eine Marke der WFB organisiert und gesteuert.